redhat-cop/aap_configuration/CONVERSION_GUIDE.md

 ### Connection Variables

 These are the connection variables, These are used to connect to the platform.
+These replace things like controller_hostname, ah_host, and other global connection variables.

 |Variable Name|Default Value|Required|Description|Example|
 |:---|:---:|:---:|:---|:---|